Get all the latest data for Salzburg

 Which banks are most foreigner-friendly in Salzburg in 2026?

-As of early 2026, the banks most commonly used by foreign buyers in Salzburg include Erste Bank / Sparkasse Salzburg, Raiffeisen Salzburg, and UniCredit Bank Austria, all of which have experience processing non-resident mortgage applications.
+As of 2026, the most practical first stops for foreign buyers in Salzburg are Erste Bank or Sparkasse, Raiffeisen Salzburg, and Bank Austria or UniCredit.

 We actually have a specific document about how to get a mortgage as a foreigner in our pack covering real estate in Salzburg.